 Day 12: Tea Plantations of Pu'er

 Today we start out on an excursion to Pu'er.
 Enroute we will make stops at the Golden Stupa, museum in Jinghong.
 We also enjoy the stunning scenery among the vast tea plantations which thrive in foggy weather, acidic red soil and high elevation.
-We will also visit a number of villages which used to be stops for the tea caravans on their way to Tibet, around 200-years-ago.
+Our journey retraces the route tea caravans endured on their way to Tibet, around 200-years-ago.
 We can even see some sections of the rock-paved road from that era.
 Pu'er was the tea trade center of Yunnan during the Qing Dynasty.

 Day 13: To Jianshui; City of Ancient Culture, Architecture and Art

 On our way to Jianshui, we will stop at Bixi, a small ancient town in the middle of the country.
 In the distant past Bixi was a busy and prosperous stop on the tea caravan route.
 We continue on to Jianshui, a historic and cultural city, which was founded over 1300-years-ago.
 During the course of its history, Jianshui has produced thousands of scholars.
 Since the time of the Ming Dynasty (1368 - 1644) Jianshui has earned the name of "The Cultural City" due to the influence of the Grand Jianshui Confucius Temple.
 As a result of its history, culture and traditions, there are many historic sites in Jianshui including more than 100 temples, 50 ancient bridges and 56 state protected cultural relics.
 Jianshui is known for it's ancient Chinese culture and art.

 Day 14: Private Garden of the Zhu Family